seyithanalkan/aws_cost_report/README.md

    - `abc@abc.com`: Replace with your e-mail address.
 3. Zip all files in the repository using the following command: `zip -r function.zip .`.
 4. Upload the `function.zip` file to an S3 bucket.
-5. Create a new Lambda function in your AWS account.
+5. Create a new Lambda function( Python 3.8) in your AWS account.
 6. Configure the Lambda function to use the `function.zip` file from the S3 bucket.
 7. Create a EventBridge rule to trigger the Lambda function daily.